apache/drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

 file system.
 Drill in standalone mode comes with a dfs.tmp workspace, which we can use to create views (or you can can define your own workspaces on a local or distributed file system).
-If you want to persist the data physically instead of in a logical view, you can use CREATE TABLE AS SELECT syntax.
+If you want to persist the data physically instead of in a logical view, you can use CREATE TABLE AS syntax.

     0: jdbc:drill:zk=local> create or replace view dfs.tmp.businessreviews as
     Select b.name,b.stars,b.state,b.city,r.votes.funny,r.votes.useful,r.votes.cool, r.`date`